 The data that are provided by the data provider may include sensitive or private information.
 The data provider can configure his/her privacy preference for the collected personal data.
-If the data provider would not like to permit the application service provider to access specific kinds of collected data, the data provider can configure the privacy preference of the service to control the access.
-The management platform control the access from the application service providers to the collected personal data based on the privacy preferences.
+If the data provider would not like to permit the application service provider to collect or access specific kinds of data, the data provider can configure the privacy preference of the service to control the data collection or access.
+The management platform control the data collection from the M2M devices and the data access from the application service providers to the collected personal data based on the privacy preferences.

 PPM

 A PPM function manages privacy preferences of the data providers.
-The data providers configure their privacy preferences for subscribing application services.
-The application service providers present the data providers which kinds of data are used by the application service, and the data providers configure their privacy preferences to give access permissions to several kinds of collected data.
-Although an application service may use many kinds of data from a data provider, the data provider can permit the subset of listed data by configuring the privacy preference for its application service.
+The data providers configure their privacy preferences while subscribing application services.
+The application service providers present the data providers which kinds of data are collected and used by the application service, and the data providers configure their privacy preferences to give access permissions to several kinds of collected data.
+Although an application service provider may use many kinds of data from a data provider, the data provider can permit the subset of listed data by configuring the privacy preference for its application service.

 A PPM function also has mechanism to record the usage of the collected data.
 When application service providers access to the collected data from data providers, its accesses are logged to the PPM.
 If the data providers would like to refer the past usage of their personal data, they can check it by accessing the PPM.
 The data provider can request the application service providers to delete the collected data based on the record of access log.